MLS / IDX Resources Jun 18, 2026 · 28 min read

 MLSImport’s incremental RESO sync updates only the records that changed, never the whole board, so each run stays short and your site stays responsive.

 Here’s a distinction that trips people up.
-The sync interval (how often you pull MLS changes, 15 to 60 minutes) is not the same as the system-cron tick (how often the server pokes wp-cron.php, every 5 to 15 minutes).
-Use a real server-side cron for that tick, because visit-triggered WP-Cron is unreliable on low-traffic or very large sites.
-Stagger jobs so only a few hundred listings refresh per run, avoiding a cache stampede.
+The sync schedule (hourly, fixed) is not the same as the system-cron tick (how often the server pokes wp-cron.php, every 5 to 15 minutes).
+Use a real server-side cron for that tick, because visit-triggered WP-Cron is unreliable on low-traffic or very large sites, and a schedule checked once an hour drifts.
+Checking often is what keeps an hourly event close to hourly.

 Some regional MLS systems run slow or throttled APIs, the most common cause of timeout pain.

-Three fixes, in order: lengthen your interval to 60 minutes or more so jobs don’t overlap on a weak feed; batch the initial import into chunks, since a low max_execution_time can break a single large first import; and check the MLSImport sync log to tell a host timeout from an MLS API rate-limit response.
+Three fixes, in order: cut the number of import tasks on the hourly schedule, so a weak feed is not answering several queries in the same run; batch the initial import into chunks, since a low max_execution_time can break a single large first import; and check the MLSImport sync log to tell a host timeout from an MLS API rate-limit response.
+Runs do not pile up on each other, because an hourly run exits immediately if the previous one is still going.
 On a modest host the first import can run for hours, but it’s a one-time cost; every sync after it is short.

-📌 Pro Tip: If your MLS server times out during syncs, extend your import interval to 60 minutes or longer before you call your host; a slow MLS API is the more common culprit.
+📌 Pro Tip: If your MLS server times out during syncs, look at the feed before you call your host; a slow MLS API is the more common culprit.
 The sync error log under MLSImport settings distinguishes host timeouts from API rate-limit responses.

 Get started today: set your sync to hourly, then check the MLSImport sync log tomorrow morning to confirm your overnight price and status changes came through cleanly.